Cretan lyra: Origins

 The Cretan lyra is closely related to the bowed Byzantine lyra, the ancestor of many European bowed instruments.
 The 9th-century Persian geographer Ibn Khurradadhbih (d.
 911), in his lexicographical discussion of instruments, cited the lyra as a typical instrument of the Byzantines along with the urghun (organ), shilyani (probably a type of harp or lyre) and the salandj (probably a bagpipe) (Margaret J. Kartomi, 1990).

 The Byzantine lyra spread westward through Europe with uncertain evolution; a notable example is the Italian lira da braccio, a 15th-century bowed instrument and possibly the predecessor of the modern violin.
-Bowed instruments similar to the Cretan lyra and direct descendants of the Byzantine lyra have continued to be played in many post-Byzantine regions until the present day with small changes, for example the Gadulka in Bulgaria, the bowed Calabrian lira in Italy and the Classical Kemenche (Turkish: Armudî kemençe, Greek: Πολίτικη λύρα) in Istanbul, Turkey.
+Bowed instruments similar to the Cretan lyra and direct descendants of the Byzantine lyra have continued to be played in many post-Byzantine regions until the present day, with small changes, for example, the Gadulka in Bulgaria, the bowed Calabrian lira in Italy and the Classical Kemenche (Armudî kemençe, Greek: Πολίτικη λύρα) in Istanbul, Turkey.

-With regard to the period of introduction of the bowed instrument in the island, there are four schools of thought: